dmccreary/graph-data-modeling-course/docs/index.md

-# Welcome
+# Graph Data Modeling with AI

-Welcome to our website.
+Welcome to our website for Graph Data Modeling with AI.